Introduction

 Diagnosis typically involves a comprehensive assessment of an individual and based on the symptoms, the following are the common types of diagnosis that are being carried:

-Diagnosis is typically made by a qualified mental health professional, such as a psychologist or psychiatrist.
+Typically, a qualified mental health professional, like a psychologist or psychiatrist, is responsible for making a diagnosis.
 The assessment process includes a thorough review of the individual’s medical and psychological history, as well as interviews and standardized assessments.

 The assessment considers the persistence of maladaptive patterns of thinking, feeling, and behaving across a range of situations and over time.